hliangzhao/Torch-Tools/README.md

 ## Torch Tools
 This repos concludes commonly used deep learning models.
-The basic models are based on the book https://tangshusen.me/Dive-into-DL-PyTorch.
+The implementation of *basic models* are based on the book https://tangshusen.me/Dive-into-DL-PyTorch.

 Package ``linear``: